 What is an MSC Provider?

-An MSC Provider is a person or business who facilitates the use of limited companies to provide the services of individuals.
+An MSC Provider is a person or business that facilitates the use of limited companies to provide the services of individuals.

 Here are the main signs that a business is operating as an MSCP: